 Is there an admissions test?

-All transfer students, will be required to take the HESI Reach 2 and will be reviewed for admission on the basis of seven parts: reading comprehension, vocabulary and general knowledge, grammar, basic math skills, biology, chemistry, and anatomy and physiology.
+Students who wish to sit for the exam, should register for the HESI Reach 2.
+The HESI Reach 2 will be reviewed for admission on the basis of seven parts: reading comprehension, vocabulary and general knowledge, grammar, basic math skills, biology, chemistry, and anatomy and physiology.
 There is an additional section on learning profile that is recommended since it assesses preferred learning styles, and the results will benefit students with study tips and learning techniques.